An ordering for the strength of functional dependence

-In this section, we compare the conditional convex order with known dependence orderings from the literature.
-First, we study the fundamentally different concepts of the concordance order and the conditional convex order; see Figure \ref{Fig2} and Table \ref{tabpropkpct}.
-As we show in Proposition \ref{rembivSchur}, these orders coincide for stochastically increasing distributions.
-We then discuss related orderings of functional dependence studied in \cite{siburg2013,Shaked-2013} and demonstrate that the conditional convex order provides a more natural and powerful framework for ordering strengths of dependencies.
+In this section, we compare the conditional convex order with well-established dependence orderings from the literature.
+While Theorem \ref{propcharS} reveals strong connections between the conditional convex order and the concordance order in terms of dimension-reduced bivariate SI random vectors, the two dependence orderings are fundamentally different; see Figure \ref{Fig2} and Table \ref{tabpropkpct}.
+As we show in Proposition \ref{rembivSchur}, the two orderings coincide for SI random vectors.
+We then discuss related global dependence orderings studied in \cite{siburg2013,Shaked-2012,Shaked-2013} and demonstrate that \(\preccurlyeq_{ccx}\) provides a more natural and powerful framework for ordering the strength of functional dependence.